alwalxed/hijri-date-converter/README.md

 # Hijri Date Converter

-A simple tool to convert Gregorian dates to Hijri (Islamic) dates.
+A package to convert Gregorian dates to Hijri dates.

 ## Installation (NPM)